 While most commonly known for its benefit in remedying constipation, it is also a fantastic source of iron.
 One cup provides 6 mg of non-heme iron, which is 75% of the RDI for men and post-menopausal women!
-This makes them an excellent addition to the diets of those looking to naturally boost their iron consumption.
-They also contain significant amounts of many other important macro-and micro nutrients including fiber, potassium, vitamins K and A, and several of the B vitamins.
-An added benefit, a recent study has suggested that ingestion of prunes is associated with reduced blood pressure and improved bone health.
+This makes them an excellent addition to the diet of those looking to naturally boost their iron consumption.
+Prunes also contain significant amounts of many other important macro-and micronutrients including fiber, potassium, vitamins K and A, and several of the B vitamins.
+As an added benefit, a recent study has suggested that ingestion of prunes is associated with reduced blood pressure and improved bone health.
 Have we given you enough reasons to incorporate prune juice into your diet yet?
 We hope so!

-Second to prunes, 1 cup of mulberry contains 2 mg of iron.
-Compared to other fruits, mulberries are significantly lower in calories and carbohydrates as they are 88% water; this makes them a great choice as many other fruit juices are high in both calories and sugar.
-Mulberries are rich in a variety of micronutrients including vitamin C, vitamin K, potassium, and vitamin E. Their high vitamin C content offers an added bonus as vitamin C plays a critical role in iron absorption and cellular iron uptake.
+Second to prunes, 1 cup of mulberry juice contains 2 mg of iron.
+Compared to other fruits, mulberries are also significantly lower in calories and carbohydrates as they are 88% water; this makes them a great choice if weight loss is also a consideration.
+Additionally, mulberries are rich in a variety of micronutrients including vitamin C, vitamin K, potassium, and vitamin E. Their high vitamin C content offers an added bonus as vitamin C plays a critical role in iron absorption and cellular iron uptake.

-Is the highest in iron with one cup containing 1 mg of iron, as well as an array of other vitamins and minerals.
+One cup of tomato juice contains about 1 mg of iron, as well as an array of other vitamins and minerals so this is quite an iron rich juice.
 Tomato juice is rich in lycopene, a powerful antioxidant, as well as vitamins A, C, and K, and several of the B vitamins.
-One cup of tomato juice provides nearly all of your daily vitamin C needs, which further enhances the absorptive capacity of iron.
+Additionally, one cup of tomato juice provides nearly all of your daily vitamin C needs, which further enhances the absorptive capacity of iron.
 The antioxidant activity offers a further nutritional boost by preventing free radical damage and, as a result, preventing many chronic diseases.
 An added benefit, tomato juice is naturally low in sugar compared to other juice products.

-Passion fruit juice is not only delicious but incredibly healthy.
+Passion fruit juice is not only delicious but an incredibly healthy iron rich juice.
 In fact, it has recently been gaining popularity as a result of its high antioxidant content.
 Aside from its iron content, which comes in at 0.89 mg per 1 cup, it is rich in vitamins A and C, potassium, and magnesium.
 As a result, passion fruit juice can help prevent anemia resulting from low iron and keep blood cells healthy.

 Pineapple juice offers a variety of health benefits, including improved digestion, enhanced heart health, and reduced inflammation.
 Additionally, it offers a rich source of iron, containing 0.8 mg in 1 cup of juice.
 Similarly, to the other juices mentioned, its high vitamin C content helps with the absorption of iron.
 Pineapple juice is also rich in a variety of other nutrients including manganese, copper, and vitamin B6.